davidegat/infiniloop/README.md

-# INFINI LOOP - Infinite AI Music Generation
+# INFINI LOOP - Infinite Local AI Music Generation

 **INFINI LOOP** is an advanced AI-powered music generation tool that creates seamless, infinite loops in real-time.
 Its purpose is to automatically generate the desired audio fragment using AI, find the perfect loop point, play it seamlessly while preparing the next track, and then transition smoothly via crossfade—thus creating your personal, truly infinite, uninterrupted musical playlist.